md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Independent oversight.
 * Responsible communication.

-AI systems that are perceived as trustworthy are more likely to be accepted and effectively utilized.
+AI systems that are perceived as trustworthy are more likely to be accepted and effectively utilized [1,5,15].

-### Role of BAPIL
+## Role of BAPIL

-Within the broader BAPIL framework, AI governance serves as a foundational pillar that supports responsible innovation and policy intelligence.
+Within the broader BAPIL framework, AI governance serves as a foundational pillar that supports responsible innovation and policy intelligence [24,25,35,36,80].

-#### BAPIL aims to:
+### BAPIL aims to:

 * Promote research on AI governance.
 * Explore governance best practices.